 Please note that if you believe you qualify for citizenship on the basis of your parentage, it is usually best to resolve that claim before applying for any other immigration status.

-The necessary forms for immigration, which outline the many steps of the process, are available through the consular office nearest your place of residence, or from the Bureau of Citizenship and Immigration Services within the United States.
-Applications for naturalization are available from the Immigration Service.
+The necessary forms for immigration, which outline the many steps of the process, are available through the consular office nearest your place of residence, or from the USCIS within the United States.
+Applications for naturalization are available from the USCIS.